 LOWER/INFLATE THE WHEELS

-First, understand how the bikes are to be stored before thinking about preparing the wheels.
+First, understand the bike storage strategy before thinking about preparing the wheels.
 The tires need to be inflated if you’re thinking of leaving the bike to stand on the wheels.

 They should be inflated to a maximum permissible amount, which is normally indicated on the tire’s sidewall.